Hey there! 😊

 The Hawaiian language is melodious, soft and soothing.
 Unfortunately, it is threatened by extinction, as are many endemic Hawaiian plant and animal species.
 As a tourist, you can make a difference!
 And it is really simple: learn the meaning and pronunciation of some of the most important words and phrases and use them while you're vacationing in Hawai'i.

-Did you know you can enroll for a totally free 1.5 hours online course about Hawai'i with an entire module dedicated to the Hawaiian language?
-Learn more here:
+Did you know there is free 1.5 hours online course about Hawai'i with an entire module dedicated to the Hawaiian language?
+Learn more here.

 Listen to the podcast episode right here or read the transcript below

 The Hawaiian Language sounds incredibly pleasant and if I had to describe how it feels listening to it I would say: it feels like cutting a block of soft butter or taking a warm, steamy, soothing bath after an exhausting day or like a nice long, warm hug.
 The words are drenched in meaning, symbolism, grace and unconditional love.

 It expresses the Hawaiian people’s identity, culture and traditions and keeps memories alive.
 In this blog article, you’re going to read some of the most important words and phrases and their meanings.

 I took all of these translations from the Hawaiian Dictionary by Mary Kawena Pukui and Samuel H. Elbert from 1986.